-Those who think they’ve tried every form of back pain treatment can think again; a new and interesting form of treatment called Khan Kinetic Treatment (KKT) is gaining popularity.
+Those who think they’ve tried every form of back pain therapy can think again; a new and interesting form of treatment called Khan Kinetic Treatment (KKT) is gaining popularity.
 KKT takes an entirely new approach to resolving spinal conditions: sound waves.

 Though the use of sound waves to treat spinal conditions may seem bizarre or far-fetched, it is merely an extension of the long-existing ultrasound therapy performed by many physical therapists.
 Ultrasound entails the use of an instrument that emits vibrations in the form of sound waves into the body.
 It is thought that the vibrations generate heat and attract blood flow to the soft tissues of the body; it is also theorized that ultrasound promotes the production of collagen.
 These ideas would explain why ultrasound therapy is effective in facilitating healing within soft tissues.

 Khan Kinetic Treatment, named after Dr. Khan who developed the system, extends the idea of ultrasound’s healing capabilities to spinal alignment.
 Khan and his team claim that sound waves of specific frequencies, durations and amplitudes can not only help heal soft tissues around the spine but can realign the spine, reducing pressure on discs and nerves.
 An instrument is placed over one vertebra of the spine, and the vibrations travel throughout all the vertebrae via their joint connections.
-A promotional video for the treatment can be viewed at http://www.youtube.com.

 KKT also has a unique method of diagnosis.
 While it involves a standard physical examination with a chiropractic focus, it uses a software program designed to detect the slightest spinal abnormality to analyze X-rays of patients’ spines.
 This helps KKT practitioners get a better understanding of what is happening in the spine.